-• Customer Satisfaction Survey Results
+Customer Satisfaction Survey Results

-Remotes conducts biennial surveys of its customers to help it to plan work and respond to customer priorities.
-Remotes engaged a professional research company with the ability to speak First Nation languages to conduct a random telephone survey of its customers in 2017.
+Remotes conducts biennial surveys of its customers to plan work and respond to customer priorities.
+Remotes engaged a professional research company with the ability to speak First Nation languages to conduct a random telephone survey of its customers in 2019.
 When asked "Overall, are you very satisfied, somewhat satisfied, dissatisfied or very dissatisfied with the electricity service you get from Hydro One Remotes?"
-90% reported being satisfied or very satisfied.
-The major reason for satisfaction was that 'electricity is there when needed' (51.1%).
-Dissatisfied customers said that expensive rates/bills were the major reason for dissatisfaction.
+93% reported being satisfied or very satisfied.
+The main reason for a 93% satisfaction result was consistent reliability and supply of electricity.